fedis/SNES-AddOn-PCBs/Switchless-Basic/README.txt

 S-CIC: PIC16F630 flashed with 'Firmware_SCIC.hex' or 'supercic-lock.hex' (sd2snes-repo)
 uIGR (V2): PIC16F630 flashed with 'Firmware_uIGR_V2.hex' or 'snes-uigr.hex' (sd2snes-repo)
+           One may also use the current beta Firmware available for PIC16F630 and PIC16F684 as well.
+           The last mentioned one should work best.
 !!!Note that the 'snes-igr.hex' in the sd2snes repository, i.e., the 'classical igr' won't work on this PCB!!!